calmm-js/partial.lenses/README.md

 ""
 ```

-We get the default even if query from `undefined`:
+With the partial lens we defined, we get the default even if we query from
+`undefined`:

 ```js
 > L.view(textIn("fi"), undefined)